BanditTech/WingmanReloaded/install/secondary.md

 ### Quicksilver Flasks

-> Assign to the quicksilver group to use these when holding Left mouse button.
-These will always wait for the previous flask to finish before using the next.
-The Quicksilver flask group will wait on cooldown together when any flask is active, and always cycles through each flask one at a time.
+> Assign to the movement trigger to use these when holding assigned Movement hotkey (Left mouse is default).
+To toggle between multiple flasks, reference the configuration tips from [Understanding Group Cooldowns](/#/install/secondary?id=understanding-group-cooldowns) to have them all rotate individually.

 ## Utility